-If you find that all gateways suddenly stop sending data to your iMonnit Enterprise Portal, the information in this article will help identify the issue.
+The information in this article can help you address the issue if you find that all gateways suddenly stop sending data to your iMonnit Enterprise Portal.

 Reviewing the iMonnit Enterprise Portal